B-rrrrrr/obsidian_books/Characters/Dedalus Family/Stephen "Kinch" Dedalus.md

-Literature friends at the [[Freeman's Journal]] whom he brings the letter of foot and mouth disease to Owes money for rent to [[Buck "Malachi" Mulligan]] [[Buck "Malachi" Mulligan]]'s Aunt thinks that Stephen killed his [[Stephen Dedalus' Mother]] Father [[Simon Dedalus]]
+Literature friends at the [[Freeman's Journal]] whom he brings the letter of foot and mouth disease to Owes money for rent to [[Buck "Malachi" Mulligan]] [[Buck "Malachi" Mulligan]]'s Aunt thinks that Stephen killed his [[Stephen Dedalus' Mother]] Dedalus Household collapsed after the death of his mother Father [[Simon Dedalus]]